 Jull Culora, IBWA Vice President of Communication, recently shared that “H2O In The Know offers consumers a great new way to learn interesting facts and stories about water, especially bottled water.”
 Let’s take a quick look at some of the questions that were discussed in the first episode.

-Before we get to the first question, you might be wondering what any of this has to do with you, a Green Bay and Northwest Wisconsin consumer.
+Before we get to the first question, you might be wondering what any of this has to do with you, a Green Bay and Northeast Wisconsin consumer.
 The answer is…a lot.

 Are there regulations for bottled water?